GreenThumbProject/docs/docs/components/cloud.md

 ### account-service (port 8082)

 Java Spring Boot microservice for user account CRUD.
-Backed by Supabase PostgreSQL.
+Backed by the same self-hosted PostgreSQL instance as the rest of the cloud stack.

 ### admin-dashboard